David McKee: Personal life and honours

 McKee had homes in London and the south of France where he lived with his partner Bakhta, a French-Algerian art-dealer.
 He shared with her an interest in collecting drawings and African tribal art.
 He won the Deutscher Jugendliteraturpreis in 1987.
 His previous wife was Barbara Ennuss, with whom he had three children.
 He was awarded a BookTrust Lifetime Achievement Award in 2020, in recognition of his whole body of work.
-He declared it a "shock" but "fantastic", and said he'd "never been one for the spotlight or winning awards".
+He declared it a "shock" but "fantastic", and said he had "never been one for the spotlight or winning awards".
 McKee was awarded an Honorary Doctorate of Arts from Plymouth College of Art in 2011.

+Each year, instead of Christmas cards, McKee would send handmade New Year's greeting envelopes to relatives and friends, typically on a theme of surprises to come or a farewell to the previous year.
+Children's book publisher, Klaus Flugge documented some of the illustrated envelopes he was sent by artists, including McKee, in 2011.

 Death

-McKee died on 6 April 2022 after a short illness.
-He was 87.
+McKee died after a short illness in Provence, France, on 6 April 2022, aged 87.

+Legacy

+An exhibition "Elmer and Mr Benn: the magic of David McKee" runs at St Barbe Museum & Art Gallery in Hampshire from July to September in 2026.